JakubSzukala/PUT-labs-instructions-CI-demonstration/source/example1.rst

 reward for that will be minimal.
 So we want a sweet spot, where we maximize ratio of reward to effort.

-What is the solution?
 There are many tools, but one I'm familiar with is RobotTestingFramework.

-How to perform this solution?
 We need to create a tests suite according to docs_.
 Below we test again access the key protected API.